oxidecomputer/amd-host-image-builder/README.md

 # Other models

 `amd-host-image-builder` also supports Rome.
 If you want to use that, please edit `etc/Rome.json` to your liking and then invoke `make rome` to get `Rome.img` which you can flash.

+# Using older configuration files

+We had used JSON before, but now switched to JSON5.

+In order to convert your old configuration files, you can use the following commands:

+    sed -e 's;"\(0x[^"]*\)";\1;' etc/Milan.json > etc/Milan.efs.json5
+    rm etc/Milan.json

+Please adapt the file names above as necessary.